donbright/earcutr/README.md

 # Earcutr

-This is a single-threaded Polygon triangulation library, translated into the Rust computer language from the original javascript code of MapBox's Earcut.
+This is a port of the MapBox company's Earcut computer code, which triangulates polygons.
 Please see https://github.com/mapbox/earcut for more information about the original javascript code.
+This port is to the Rust computer language, and is single-threaded.

+This port is not affiliated with MapBox in any way and no endorsement is implied.

 ![image showing an outline of a circle with a hole inside of it, with triangles inside of it](viz/circle.png "circle, earcut")